Gillian Slovo

 Gillian Slovo (born 15 March 1952) is a South African-born writer who lives in the UK.
 She was a recipient of the Golden PEN Award.

 Early life and education

-Gillian Slovo was born on 15 March 1952 in Johannesburg, South Africa.
+Gillian Slovo was born on 15 March 1952 in Johannesburg, South Africa, a daughter of Joe Slovo and Ruth First.
 Her family moved to London in 1964, as political exiles.
 Her family is Jewish.

 Slovo attended the University of Manchester, graduating in 1974 with a bachelor's degree in the history and philosophy of science, before working as a journalist and television producer.

 Career

 Slovo's novels were at first predominantly of the crime and thriller genres, including a series featuring the detective Kate Baeier, but she has since written more literary fiction.
 Her 2000 work Red Dust, a courtroom drama that explores the meanings and effects of the South African Truth and Reconciliation Commission, was made into a film of the same name released in 2004, directed by Tom Hooper.

 Slovo's 2004 work Ice Road was shortlisted for the Orange Prize for Fiction.
 The novel incorporates real events (the death of Sergey Kirov) with a fictionalised rendering of life during the Siege of Leningrad.

 With Victoria Brittain, Slovo wrote the play Guantanamo: Honor Bound to Defend Freedom, which was staged internationally in 2004.